texfaq/texfaq.github.io/FAQ-usebibtex.md

 BibTeX, the sequence is:

-First: you need a BibTeX bibliography file (a `bib` file)&nbsp;&mdash; see [''creating a BibTeX file''](FAQ-buildbib).
+First: you need a BibTeX bibliography file (a `bib` file)&nbsp;&mdash; see ["creating a BibTeX file"](FAQ-buildbib).

-Second: you must write your LaTeX document to include a declaration of the ''style'' of bibliography, citations, and a reference to the bibliography file mentioned above.
+Second: you must write your LaTeX document to include a declaration of the "style" of bibliography, citations, and a reference to the bibliography file mentioned above.
 So we may have a LaTeX file containing:
 ```latex